Nahid-Hassan/fullstack-software-development/courses/dsa/algorithmic-toolbox/README.md

 def min_refills(gas_stations, n, distance_with_full_tank):
     """
-        Take the gas staions, number of gas station and distance crossed with full tank Return the number of minimum refills and gas station index
+        Take the gas stations, number of gas station and distance crossed with full tank Return the number of minimum refills and gas station index
     """
     # store current refills